evoliptic/certificates_coll/README.md

 TODO list:
 ----------
+- finish readme
-- implement the real rsa generation
+- implement the real rsa generation ------> ok but have to check for ending
 - verify the ca certificate generation
-- implement all options: output name, ca-key
+- implement all options: output name, ca-key (en cours)
 - go a bit more user friendly
 - review possibly deprecated methods